 - no direct government guarantee, subsidy or equity is required.

 Apart from traditional infrastructure projects, the PPP Center has highlighted key areas of growth.
-In particular, the PPP Center has identified renewable energy infrastructure, such as waste-to-energy facilities, as the 'Next Wave of PPPs' thanks to the strong interest from local government and investors.29 These non-traditional PPP projects, such as renewable energy infrastructure and digital infrastructure stand to benefit from PPPs because of the technical expertise and innovative technologies more widely available in the private sector.
+In particular, the PPP Center has identified renewable energy infrastructure, such as waste-to-energy facilities, as the next wave of PPPs thanks to strong interest from local government and investors.44 Other emerging non-traditional PPP projects, such as health, food security, tourism, and digital and information technology (IT) infrastructure, stand to benefit from PPPs because of the efficiency gains, financing, technical expertise and innovative technologies more widely available in the private sector.